7 Best Saucony Running Shoes in 2025

 carbon-plate-taken-out-from-a-shoe-runrepeat-lab.jpg

-Carbon-fiber plate taken out from a shoe
+Carbon-fiber plate taken out of a shoe

 Race shoes with a carbon plate are usually high stacked, soft, and stiff.
 To discover how soft, we stick a shore A durometer into the foam.
 The lower the reading, the softer the midsole.